Ham, Cabbage, and Apple Fry

 • Sea salt and pepper, to taste

-1. In a large skillet (and I mean large people, we're feeding an army, remember?) melt the butter for the fry.
-Peel the skin off the onions and cut them into thin rounds.
-Toss them into the butter, stir, cover, and let the onions cook until soft and just gently golden – about 8 minutes.
-Stirring every so often will keep them from burning – don't let that happen!
-A pinch of sea salt would be most welcomed at this point.
+2. Peel the skin off the onions and cut them into thin rounds.
+Toss them into the butter, stir, cover, and let the onions cook until soft and just gently golden — about 8 minutes.
+Stirring every so often will keep them from burning — don't let that happen!
+A pinch of sea salt would be most welcome at this point.

-2. Now, into the same skillet, add in the apple and the dehydrated whole cane sugar.
+3. Now, into the same skillet, add the apple and the dehydrated whole cane sugar.
 Give it another stir and allow the apple to cook with the onion for another 3 minutes before adding in the entire head of cabbage.
 Cover the skillet and allow the mixture to cook down for 5 minutes, stirring every so often.

-3. Meanwhile, it's time to start the polenta!
+4. Meanwhile, it's time to start the polenta!
 Heat the water in a saucepan until it's boiling.
 Pour in the polenta and whisk to combine.
 Cover the pot and turn the heat down to low.

-4. Toss in the ham and allow it to warm through while our polenta finishes.
+5. Toss in the ham and allow it to warm through while our polenta finishes.

-5. Sprinkle the skillet with parsley and the balsamic vinegar to garnish.
+6. Sprinkle the skillet with parsley and the balsamic vinegar to garnish.
 Adjust the seasons with sea salt and pepper.
 Aww ya, baby.
 Action shots are my favorite.

-6. Now, stir the butter into the polenta and turn off the heat.
+7. Now, stir the butter into the polenta and turn off the heat.
 Adjust the seasoning of the polenta with sea salt as well.
 Creamy, buttery, perfection.

 Previous